Garden Advice

 Then, read on!
 This post will give you an insight into how to create a romantic, low-maintenance cottage garden, even if you lack the space.
 We’ll show you how to achieve a piece of heaven in your back garden, which makes you slow down and forget the hustle and bustle of the city.
 And the minute you relax on your stone patio with a nice book, you forget you worries.

-What makes a cottage garden
+What makes a cottage garden?

 So, what is a cottage garden?
 And what is so special about it?
 Well, historically, cottage gardens were a means of growing your own food.
 Farmers’ workers lived in cottages on the estate and used their gardens to grow edible flowers, fruit, veggies and medicinal herbs.
 Packed together, self-seeders filled pretty decorative borders along walls and fences.
-Nowadays, a cottage-style garden embraces all of the above features, although the reasons for creating one have, of course, shifted.

 Now, let’s see what makes a garden cottage.